Skip to content

 sudo apt install ./rmagine-embree_2.3.0_amd64.deb

-OptiX Backbone
+OptiX Backend

 Make sure you have a current NVIDIA driver installed, then install rmagine-cuda and rmagine-optix by: